Controlled Pheasant Hunting Program Permits

 - Hunters successful in a lottery or successfully obtaining a first-come first-served permit reservation are encouraged to print the web page resulting from the "Check the Status of Your Application" feature.
 This page will serve as the hunting permit.

 - Reserved Controlled Pheasant Hunting Permits (CPHP's) may be transferred beginning at 8:00 a.m., Saturday, Aug.
-31st CDT until 24 hours before the hunt date listed on the permit.
+28th CDT until 9:00 a.m. the day prior to the hunt date.

 - A Reserved CPHP can be transferred up to three times.